 7.1.
-Built-In MarkLogic Execute Privileges
+Built-In MarkLogic Server Execute Privileges

 Every installation of MarkLogic Server includes a set of pre-defined execute privileges.
-You can view this list either in the Admin Interface or in Appendix B: Pre-defined Execute Privileges of the Administrator's Guide.
+You can view this list either in the Admin Interface or in Appendix B: Pre-defined Execute Privileges of Administrating MarkLogic Server.